 Despite growing up in NYC – or perhaps because of it – I developed an early appreciation for travel, the environment and the outdoors, and write about adventures in the nearly 100 countries I have visited to ski, scuba dive, hike, bike, raft, spa, prowl around ancient and mythical archeological sites, or sit at a sidewalk café.

 I’m a member of the Society of American Travel Writers, where I served two terms on the board of the Freelance Council, The Authors Guild, North American Snowsports Journalists Assn., and International Motor Press Assn.
-I’m a graduate of the University of Missouri’s School of Journalism, the top J-School in the USA.
+I’m a proud graduate of the University of Missouri’s School of Journalism, the top J-School in the USA.
+Go Tigers!